Ashishvkale/Ashishvkale/README.md

-- 👋 Hi, I’m @Ashishvkale #SoftwareDeveloper
+- 👋 Hi, I’m @Ashishvkale #FullStackWebDeveloper
-- 👀 Always looking to learn new tech. #Programming #Fullstack
+- 👀 Always looking to learn new tech. #Development #Fullstack
-- 🌱 Working on projects, commiting soon on github.
+- 🌱 Working on projects, commiting soon on github
-- 💞️ Love Development to collaborate on Web Technologies
+- 💞️ Likes to collaborate on Web Technologies
-- 📫 How to reach me ashishvkale@gmail.com
+- 📫 Reach me ashishvkale@gmail.com

 <!---
 Ashishvkale/Ashishvkale is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.